KseniyaKom/Charles/README.md

 ## HW Traffic capture

-### Task: Make in Rewrite, and in BreakPoint (Change url in Charles: request - name that is stated in Postman, in response - name that was replaced in Charles).
+### Task 1: Make in Rewrite, and in BreakPoint (Change url in Charles: request - name that is stated in Postman, in response - name that was replaced in Charles).

 `Proxy --> Breakpoint Settings... --> Add`